azegas/iamjunior-home-service/README.md

 - [x] favicon
 - [x] deployed to vercel
 - [x] toast notifications
+- [x] user dashboard
+- [x] Allow user to add favorites only if they are logged in
+- [x] Navigation menu displays favorites only if the user is logged in
+- [x] login/logout/register info messages

 # TODO BONUS features
 - [ ] Functional search in homepage